mintymatt/jquery.jscroll/README.md

 ### Vertical Scroll Direction Up:
 Optional (by default the scroll direction is down).

-Allows you to change the scrolling direction upwards.
+Allows you to change the scrolling direction.
-`data-jscroll-up="true"`
+`data-jscroll-direction="up"`
+`data-jscroll-direction="down"`

 ### Vertical Scroll Multiplier:
 Optional.